 Watch the official LEND YOUR LEG video here:

-PSALM students are hosting a “LEND YOUR LEG” Solidarity day at SFCC this FRIDAY, APRIL 13TH.
+PSALM students are hosting a “LEND YOUR LEG” Solidarity day at SFCC on FRIDAY, APRIL 12TH.
 PSALM joins the international community to “Lend Your Leg for a Mine Free World”, and show solidarity with all survivors of landmines and other explosive remnants of war.

 St. Francis de Sales School community members and families are invited to join us and roll up one pant leg, wear some cool socks and symbolically “stand” in solidarity with the victims and survivors of landmines and persons with disabilities.